kimfucious/sakura/README.md

 Once you've got the above done, you can follow the instructions below to use this theme for your own Jekyll site.

+Here's summary of what you're about to do:

+1. Clone this theme from Github
+2. Install the Bundler gem
+3. Run npm/yarn install (you need to have installed Node.js at least plus maybe yarn to go further from above)
+4. Run `gulp copy:bootstrap-scss` to get Bootstrap SCSS files from node_modules (installed in step #3)
+5. Run `gulp copy:node-js-src` to get JavaScript files from node_modules (installed in step #3)

 #### Clone this repo to your local machine

 ```shell